STEM.project

 Pre-courses

-In 2015, we were active in the preliminary mathematics courses for the first time: in addition to the excellent subject-specific preparation by lecturers from the Department of Mathematics, we implemented an interdisciplinary section on “self-management”.
-It was about “study orientation”, “learning and working strategies” and a “smooth” start to your studies so that you can be successful - and feel good to boot.
-The feedback from the participating students was very positive, which is why we want to expand the project further.
+We have been active in the preliminary mathematics courses since 2015: in addition to the excellent subject-specific preparation by lecturers from the Department of Mathematics, we offer an interdisciplinary section on *self-management*.
+It is about *study orientation*, *learning and working strategies* and a *“smooth” start to your studies* so that your studies can be successful - and also feel good.
+The feedback from participating students is very positive every year.

 Information events